A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

 \item Let $U \rightarrow Y$ be a standard-étale morphism, arising via pullback from $U_{i_0} \rightarrow Y_{i_0}$ for some $i_0\in I $.
 Then if $U_i$ denotes the pullback of $U_{i_0}$ along $Y_i \rightarrow Y_{i_0}$ for $i\geq i_0$, we have

 \end{enumerate} \end{lemma} \begin{proof} The second point is \cite[Lemma 3.13]{heuer2023diamantine}.
 In our case, it also follows from the first point if we redefine $S\coloneqq Y_{i_0}$ and $X\coloneqq U_{i_0}$.
-Let us prove the first point.
-We claim that under our assumptions, the fibre products $X\times_S Y_i$ are representables by affinoid sousperfectoid spaces with
+Let us now prove the first point.
+We claim that under our assumptions, the fiber products of diamonds $X\times_S Y_i$ are representable by good affinoid adic spaces, namely the adic spectrum of

 and similarly for $Y$.
-It is enough to show that these completed tensor products are again sousperfectoid rings, using that sousperfectoid rings are sheafy and that the diamond functor is fully faithfull on sousperfectoid spaces \cite[Corollary 8.10, Lemma 11.4(a)]{Kedlaya2020Sheafiness}.
 By assumption, the map $\Os(S) \rightarrow \Os(X)$ is a composition of rational open immersions, finite étale maps and adjunction of Tate variables.
-Then so is $\Os(Y_i) \rightarrow \Os(X)\, \widehat{\otimes}_{\Os(S)} \,\Os(Y_i)$, such that the latter Huber ring is sousperfectoid, by \cite[Prop.
-6.3.3]{SW20}.
-Next, we want to show that the image of the map
+Then so is $\Os(Y_i) \rightarrow \Os(X)\, \widehat{\otimes}_{\Os(S)} \,\Os(Y_i)$.
+It follows from Proposition \ref{Prop: good spaces closed under smooth maps} that the completed tensor product of Huber pairs above yields a good adic space, which then represents the diamond $X\times_S Y_i$.